hsirsulw/bootc-embeeded-containers/README.md

   - https://gitlab.com/fedora/bootc/examples/-/tree/main/physically-bound-images

 #### Step by step
+- Download your redhat pull secrets from https://console.redhat.com/openshift/downloads#tool-pull-secret and place as local file `.pull-secret.json`
 - Build the first image with `bash -x build.sh v1`
   - That will include the MicroShift payload + an sample wordpress Container image to the bootc image
   - Also produces a ISO image, to be used to install RHDE.